 LCFF districts know their Cost of Living Adjustment (COLA) by May and their enrollments in September.
 SUSD receives preliminary property tax projections in August.
 The first county Tax Assessor’s projection is in August, and the final information is received in July of the following year (after the fiscal year is over).
 The information delay can cause uncertainty so the district must plan for different scenarios.

 As opposed to state “LCFF” funding which pays an amount per attending student and therefore adjusts to enrollment growth, a Basic Aid district must pay for any growth from its fixed pool of property tax funds.
 Therefore, enrollment growth can adversely affect its finances.
 In other words, the school district receives no additional funding when enrollment grows or is higher than estimated.

 Loss of program funding

-Once a district becomes a Basic Aid district, certain state and local funding will be lost such as Education Revenue Augmentation Fund (ERAF), Supplemental Tax, and Free/Reduced meal funding for low income students.
+Once a district becomes a Basic Aid district, certain state and local funding will be lost such as Education Revenue Augmentation Fund (ERAF) and Supplemental Taxes.